cjdbarlow/Part-One/airway_and_alveolar_anatomy.md

       * These bronchi will collapse when intrathoracic pressure exceeds intraluminal pressure by ~5cmH<sub>2</sub>O.
       * Segmental bronchi travel with branches of the pulmonary artery and lymphatics
       These are the bronchi that demonstrate peribronchial cuffing and perihilar haze in early pulmonary oedema.
+      * Flow is typically transitional in the smaller bronchi and bronchioles
   *  **Bronchioles**
     * Embedded in the lung parenchyma
     * Do not have cartilage in their walls to maintain patency - are held open by lung volume
     * Resistance to flow tends to be negligible due to large cross sectional area, unless there is spasm of helical muscle bands in bronchial wall
   *  **Terminal bronchioles**
+    * Flow may become laminar in the smallest bronchioles as flow decreases

 * Flow in the conducting zone during inspiration is fast and turbulent